Stop cervical cancer before it starts

 Cervical cancer occurs in the cells of the cervix—the lower part of the uterus that connects to the vagina.
 Various strains of the human papillomavirus (HPV), a sexually transmitted infection, play a role in causing most cervical cancer.
 And all women are at risk for this type of cancer.

-Cervical cancer is not just a treatable disease—it’s preventable.
+Cervical cancer can often be found early or prevented through regular screening.
 It can develop relatively slowly over time, making early detection of cervical pre-cancers the best way to treat it.

-The HPV vaccine is for girls and boys, and adults.
+The HPV vaccine is for girls and boys as well as adults who did not receive the vaccine as children.
 Talk to your provider and your children’s provider about an HPV vaccine to help minimize the risk of cervical cancer.

 - Children should receive two shots of HPV vaccine at least 6 months apart at ages 11 or 12 (can start as early as age 9), finishing the two-shot series before their 13th birthday.